spacetelescope/drizzlepac/doc/source/runastrodriz.rst

 Finally, it selects the WCS solution most closely aligned to GAIA that as the basis for creating the final, distorted-corrected, combined drizzle products for the set of exposures being processed.

+.. note:: The API for the code used for these operations are described in more detail
+          :ref:`advanced_products_api`.

 Overview
 --------